How to Launch a Product on Reddit: The Complete 2026 Playbook

 The Soft Launch Before Hard Launch

 Post in a small, niche subreddit first as a "soft launch."
 Use the feedback and engagement data to optimize your post before hitting the larger subreddits.
+If your post falls flat in a 50k subscriber subreddit, you can adjust your approach before posting to one with 500k.

 Measuring Launch Success